strannikac/statpostsphptest/README.md

 1) For API requests I use file_get_contents, because it's simpiest way.
 But then requests are not async.
 Best way (in my opinion) is using async requests, for it can include additional library.
 I decided that for this task I don't want to use additional libraries, also number of requests in this task is not so big.
 Also for requests can be used CURL or fsockopen, but I decided to use simliest way in this case.

 2) I decided to use in memory database for saving posts.
 In future can be needed new statistic information.
 Also can use ususal database (mysql, for example), but for this task in memory database is, may be, better solution.
-Also this task can finished without database.
+Also this task can be finished without database.